PWNDAO/gm_events_cities/events/ETHGlobal/Readme.md

 # Two spaces before the hyphen, four spaces before the text. _No_ tabs allowed.
 # Add or remove paragraphs as needed, but remember the hyphen before each entry.
 synopsis:
+  - ETHGlobal hackathons enable you to experiment with cutting edge web3 technologies and develop an idea you're passionate about.
   - This is your opportunity to learn about crypto, expand your network, meet industry professionals, and find like-minded people who are collectively creating a new kind of web.

 # The date should be in the format year-month-day (ISO 8601).